reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 An EC2 fleet contains a group of On-Demand and Spot instances.
 We can automate the management of a fleet of EC2 instances with Auto Scaling to meet a pre-defined target capacity.

-Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
-We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances.
-EC2 Auto Scaling ensures that the number of instances never goes outside the range of the maximum and the minimum number of instances.
+**EC2 Auto Scaling ensures that we always have the correct number of EC2 instances available to handle the load for our application.**

+The key components of EC2 Auto Scaling are:
+* Auto Scaling Group
+* Launch Template
+* Scaling Policies

+For configuring Auto Scaling, we need to create an Auto Scaling Group and associate it with a launch template.

-We can also define scaling policies, based on which EC2 Auto Scaling can launch or terminate instances as demand on our application increases or decreases.
+The Auto Scaling group contains a collection of EC2 instances along with the maximum and the minimum number of EC2 instances and scaling policies, based on which EC2 instances are launched or terminated as demand on our application increases or decreases.

+A launch template contains the configuration information required to launch an instance and contains the instance-level settings such as the Amazon Machine Image (AMI), instance type, key pair, and security groups.

+A snippet of a launch template as displayed in the EC2 administration console is shown below:
+{{% image alt="launch Template" src="images/posts/aws-ec2/launch-template.png" %}}

+As we can see, this launch template has the instance type property set to `t2.micro`.

+When we create the Auto Scaling Group, we specify this launch template:
+{{% image alt="Creating Auto Scaling Group with launch Template" src="images/posts/aws-ec2/asg-create.png" %}}

+The Auto Scaling Group will use the configurations in this launch template to launch new EC2 instances.

+We further specify the group size and scaling policies of the Auto Scaling Group as shown below:
+{{% image alt="Auto Scaling Group scaling policies" src="images/posts/aws-ec2/asg-config.png" %}}

+Here we have set the scaling policy of the Auto Scaling Group `to maintain Average CPU utilization at 50`.

 ## Monitoring an EC2 Instance

+The primary metrics which we monitor in EC2 instances are:

+1. `CPUUtilization` for CPU utilization
+2. `NetworkIn` and `NetworkOut` for Network utilization
+3. `DiskReadOps` and `DiskWriteOp` for Disk performance
+4. `DiskReadBytes` and `DiskWriteBytes` for Disk Reads/Writes

 By default, EC2 sends metric data to CloudWatch in 5-minute intervals.
 We can enable detailed monitoring on the EC2 instance to send metric data for our instance to CloudWatch in 1-minute intervals.
 The Amazon EC2 console displays a series of graphs based on the raw data from Amazon CloudWatch.